textileio/bidbot/README.md

 6. Good luck!
 Your `bidbot` will automatically bid in open deal auctions.
 If it wins an auction, the broker will automatically start making a deal with the Lotus miner address used in step 4.

 Important configuration considerations for step 5.:
 - Bidbot will store the downloaded CAR files in `~/.bidbot/deal_data` by default.
-This directory should be accessible by your Lotus daemon for the CAR import step to work correctly.
+This directory should be accessible by your Lotus-miner for the CAR import step to work correctly.
 - You should set correctly your `--deal-start-epoch` value to match your miner node configuration.
 If this value is incorrectly set, your miner node will reject proposals because the `DealStartEpoch` attribute is too soon for you to accept.
 - The `--lotus-miner-api-token` should have `write` access.